Achievable logoAchievable logo

 Any isolated non-issuer transaction, whether effected through a broker-dealer or not [is considered an exempt transaction]

-In most scenarios, an isolated non-issuer transaction occurs between family members, friends, or colleagues.
-Let’s revisit the example discussed above where you purchased stock from a local business in a private placement.
-You could sell the non-exempt unregistered stock to a friend of yours and claim this exemption as long as it doesn’t become a frequent transaction.
-By doing so, you were able to legally sell the security without it being registered.
+Go back to the earlier example where you purchased stock from a local business in a private placement.
+You could sell that non-exempt, unregistered stock to a friend and rely on this exemption, as long as the sale is truly isolated (not frequent or repeated).
+That allows you to sell the security without it being registered.

 Unsolicited non-issuer transactions